-The [Frierdiker] Rebbe related202 that the Tzemach Tzedek would review Parshas Bereishis [for shnayim mikra] at length.
+The [Frierdiker] Rebbe related144 that the Tzemach Tzedek would review Parshas Bereishis [for shnayim mikra] at length.
 He would say: "The way we establish ourselves today, that is how things will go (the rest of the year)!"
-The [Frierdiker] Rebbe further related that the Tzemach Tzedek would read shnayim mikra v'echad targum together with the commentaries of Rashi and Ramban, verse by verse.
+The [Frierdiker] Rebbe further related that the Tzemach Tzedek would read shnayim mikra vechad targum together with the commentaries of Rashi and Ramban, verse by verse.
 However, he did not explain whether the Tzemach Tzedek continued this practice throughout the year or whether it was restricted to Shabbos Bereishis.
-Regardless, the careful reading of shnayim mikra is especially relevant to Shabbos Bereishis because, as stated earlier, it determines our ability to act throughout the year in a broad and expansive manner.
+Regardless, the careful reading of shnayim mikra is especially relevant to Shabbos Bereishis.